allenpzx/allenpzx/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on Front End
+- 💼 I’m currently working on Front End
-- 🌱 I’m currently learning Front End, Fund, Fitness, Boxing, Hiking
+- 🏫 I’m currently learning PWA, threejs
+- 💻 I'm also very interested in the server in the study
+- 💗 Writing code is my job and my love
+- 🙆 Hope to work in a company that respects technology